a1ive/nwinfo/docs/README.md

 | [CPUZ162](https://www.cpuid.com/softwares/cpu-z.html) | cpuz162x64.sys | ❌ | ✅ | ✅ | ✅ |
 | [NwHwIo](https://www.evga.com/precisionx1/)           | NwHwIox64.sys  | ❌ | ✅ | ✅ | ✅ |

-**Note:** The program can still run normally even without drivers, but some hardware information may not be accessible.
+**Note:** The program can still run normally without a driver, but some hardware information may not be accessible.

 ### PawnIO Driver Installation